Yes, it is safe to use birth control while breastfeeding. However, depending on which method, it may decrease your milk supply.

 Progestin-only contraceptives are the preferred option for breastfeeding mothers, because they don’t affect milk supply for most breastfeeding mothers.
 These methods include: implant, IUD with hormone, the shot (depo-provera®), and Progestin Only Pills (POPs),

 Copper IUDs are also safe for nursing mothers.
 These devices are 99% effective for preventing pregnancy, and they do not introduce hormones into the body.
-The copper in the IUD makes the uterus inhospitable to sperm and does not interfere with ovulation.
-However, the first six months after a copper IUD is inserted can cause cramping, breakthrough bleeding, and heavier than normal periods while the body adjusts to the IUD.
+The copper in the IUD kills sperm and does not interfere with ovulation.
+However, the first six months after a copper IUD is inserted, a woman can experience cramping, breakthrough bleeding, and heavier than normal periods while the body adjusts to the IUD.

 Are Hormonal Contraceptive Options Safe for Nursing Mothers?

 Combination birth control pills are not recommended for breastfeeding mothers, because the estrogen in these pills might dry up the milk supply.
-However, birth control mini-pills (that only contain progestin) are safe to take while breastfeeding, and won’t interfere with milk supply.
+However, birth control “mini-pills” (progesterone only pills) are safe to take while breastfeeding, and won’t interfere with milk supply.
 However, POPs are very finicky.
 If you are late by 3 hours, then you need to abstain from sex or use condoms and/or use emergency contraception.
 Mothers who stop breastfeeding or choose not to breastfeed can use any type of hormonal birth control.

 Cervical caps and diaphragms are also safe to use while breastfeeding.
-However, after birth, a woman will need to be re-fitted for these devices.
+However, after birth, a woman will need to be re-fitted for these devices because her cervix size has changed.

 For busy mothers, low maintenance birth control methods are often the best choice for preventing pregnancy.
 It can be challenging to remember when to take a birth control pill or it can be almost impossible to get to a doctor’s office as the mother of a nursing infant for a birth control shot.
 For many nursing moms, hands-off birth control can be a godsend.
 As always, it’s important to explore birth control options that are going to work for a particular woman’s lifestyle, her body, and her nursing infant’s needs.